Hydration & Dachshunds: Why Water Intake Matters

 Most of the time, hydration issues are simple.
 A hot day.
 A dry kibble diet.
 A distracted dachshund who forgets to sip.

-But sometimes, changes in water intake — either too little or too much — are signs of something deeper.
-And with a breed as compact and sensitive as a dachshund, early intervention really matters.
+But sometimes, changes in water intake — either too little or too much — are a primary concern and may indicate an underlying health issue that requires veterinary attention.
+With a breed as compact and sensitive as a dachshund, early intervention really matters.

 Here’s when it’s time to stop tracking bowls and start talking to your vet.